Samsung/tizen-docs/docs/application/native/guides/ui/efl/data-types.md

   - To search in sorted lists, use the `eina_list_search_sorted_list()` and `eina_list_search_sorted()` functions.
 They work similarly as the `eina_list_search_unsorted()` function.

 - To get data from a list element, use the `eina_list_data_get()` function.
-The function returns the data contained in the given list.The following example uses the `eina_list_next()` function to move through the list in a statement.
+The function returns the data contained in the given list.

+  The following example uses the `eina_list_next()` function to move through the list in a statement.

   ```
   int